 Regarding case study 2, on several occasions, Iranian governors announced stay-at-home orders aimed to slow the spread of COVID-19.
-The policy makers' orders were effective in reducing transmissions and can be captured by the reduction in estimated effective reproduction number of the disease.
+The closure of non-essential business along with social distancing measures were effective in reducing transmissions and can be captured by the reduction in estimated effective reproduction number (R_0) of the disease.